msroot/vanity/README.md

 * `shell_exec()`, `mkdir()`, and `chmod()`.
 * Mac OS X or *nix systems, because I'm currently using forward slashes for most paths.

-## Todo
+## Todo, by priority

-* Add support for [PHPDoc](http://phpdoc.org) syntax.
+1. Don't explode into a giant ball of flames when Vanity can't find NaturalDocs docblocks.
-* Handle crosslinking via the &lt;link> syntax.
+2. Handle crosslinking via the &lt;link> syntax.
-* Pre-select a page based on a query string parameter ([jQuery BBQ](http://benalman.com/projects/jquery-bbq-plugin/)).
+3. Pre-select a page based on a query string parameter ([jQuery BBQ](http://benalman.com/projects/jquery-bbq-plugin/)).
-* Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.
-* Update the example code so that it becomes part of the XML/JSON output instead of being post-processed in the template.
+4. Update the example code so that it becomes part of the XML/JSON output instead of being post-processed in the template.
+5. Add support for [PHPDoc](http://phpdoc.org) syntax.
+6. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.

 ## On the shoulders of giants...